SakuOrdrTab/pacman_proto/README.md

 ## Installing

-For those users, that are more familiar with lecturer's overusing their time, I have included a Windows executable:
+For those users, that are more familiar with lecturer's overusing their time, I have included a Windows executable, to be found in the dist folder:

 https://github.com/SakuOrdrTab/pacman_proto/blob/main/dist/pacman.exe